VictorCorral/Buddy-iOS-SDK/README.md

 ## Introduction

-We realized most app developers end up writing the same code over and over again: user management, photo management, geolocation, check-ins, metadata, and other basic features.
+We realized most app developers end up writing the same code over and over again: user management, photo management, geolocation, checkins, metadata, and other basic features.
 Buddy enables developers to build cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.

 Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app and less time worrying about backend infrastructure.